-Mol-Instincts is world's first fundamental chemical database based on quantum mechanics and QSPR (Quantitative Structure–Property Relationships), providing thermo-physico-chemical properties, drug-related properties, spectra data, and many other data and information of chemical compounds.
+Mol-Instincts is world's first fundamental chemical database based on quantum chemistry and QSPR (Quantitative Structure–Property Relationships), providing thermo-physico-chemical properties, drug-related properties, spectra data, and many other data and information of chemical compounds.
 All the data and information have been produced based on 41 patented technologies, which have proven to provide an extremely high level of accuracy.
 It is one of the largest and the most extensive chemical database containing millions of unique chemical compounds with more than 10 billion sets of data and information that have been unavailable in history of chemistry.

 It is available to access Mol-Instincts as follows: